aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## Notes about Linux templates
 As these are not GPU accelerated instances, [virtual sessions](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions-start.html#managing-sessions-start-manual) instead of console sessions are used, and system is configured with systemd multi-user.target.
 To ensure availability of virtual session, a custom daemon processs `dcv-virtual-session.service` polls for existence of virtual session and creates a new session when none are found.
 The login user name depends on Linux distributions as follows:
-- Amazon Linux 2* / AlmaLinux* : ec2-user
+- Amazon Linux 2, AlmaLinux : ec2-user
-- Ubuntu*: ubuntu
+- Ubuntu: ubuntu
 - Kali Linux: kali

-\*For templates that support ARM64 architecture, specify a Graviton instance type (e.g. t4g.medium).
+\*Some templates support ARM64 architecture.
+Specify a Graviton instance type (e.g. t4g.medium) if you choose ARM64 option.

 The web browser client can be disabled by removing `nice-dcv-web-viewer` package.
-This restrict access to NICE DCV native clients.
+This restricts remote access to NICE DCV native clients.